 Having agreed the approach which will be taken, people professionals must monitor that this approach is consistently applied.
 Communicate with line managers to ensure they understand the policies and processes being put in place and that they are applying them consistently for everyone in their team.

 Be sure to review your policies to ensure they align with the approach you have agreed to take and that they offer equality for everyone.

 In order to work collaboratively with employees employers should seek to offer ongoing flexibility around working practices and offer alternatives wherever possible.
-This could include further periods of working from home, continuation of furlough (where possible) and perhaps even a change of duties (in agreement with the employee) to allow them to perform a role which faces reduced risk or is possible to carry out from home.
+This could include further periods of working from home and perhaps even a change of duties (in agreement with the employee) to allow them to perform a role which faces reduced risk or is possible to carry out from home.